Sean “The MiC” McCaffrey passed this along:

 But as stated, with WWF as the only real game in town, and WCW being there, there was a need for indy wrestling.
 Indy wrestling would grow, but would really hit its stride in the late 1990’s.
 Now if you don’t understand what I was trying to set up here, maybe you were one of those kids who could understand what Dusty Rhodes was saying back in the day…

 “Indy wrestling lives & dies with Vince McMahon.”

 Let’s be real here – Vince can care less about the indies.
-He doesn’t even monitor TNA at this point because TNA is such a fucking joke that you have to wonder if Dixie Carter is a crystal meth crack whore.
+He doesn’t even monitor TNA at this point because TNA is such a .ing joke that you have to wonder if Dixie Carter is a crystal meth crack whore.
 There’s no other way to explain her decision making.
 And as someone who’s seen a real life crystal meth crack whore, the business decisions between a crystal meth crack whore & Dixie Carter are remarkably similiar.